 - Tuesday: Junk drawer.

-- Wednesday: Shoe zone by the door.
+- Wednesday: The shoe zone will be near the door.

 - Thursday: Bathroom counter.